thanhnguyen2187/islet/site/content/portfolio.md

    |              |                 |                 |
 ```

-### ERC-721 and ERC-1155 EVM Event Data Synchronization for Oxalus Analytics and Oxalus Wallet
+### ERC-20, ERC-721, and ERC-1155 Event Data Indexing

-Disclaimer: I am not the one who implemented the whole system, but I fixed a few
+Disclaimer: I am not the one who implemented the whole service, but I fixed a
-complicated bugs of it.
+few complicated bugs of it.

 #### Problem

-WIP
+Let us suppose we have a ERC-20 contract's address, we can easily know what is
+the current balance of an account (invoking `balanceOf`).
+To know the change
+history is another story, however.
+It involves manually indexing `Transfer`
+events.
+For ERC-721, apart from an NFT's transfer history, we also want to know
+every NFT that a wallet owns.
+It also involves indexing `Transfer` events.

+Indexing one or two contracts is not hard, but for more than a hundred, or even
+a thousand contracts, it simply becomes infeasible if we creates many
+connections to blockchain nodes and query the data, as we may get rate-limited.

+More specificially, in Oxalus Wallet's case, the product's backend have an
+unknown number of wallet that it needs to track.
+Oxalus Analytics can also have
+other insights from the transfer data.

 #### Solution

-WIP
+The team implemented a service that fetches every ERC-20, ERC-721, and
+ERC-1155's `Transfer` events, and try to put the data into a blob storage.

 #### Implementation

-WIP
+The service's algorithm is:

+- Read the last completed block from blob storage
+- Pick a big block range
+- Split the block range into smaller chunks
+- Fetch the events concurrently with each chunk
+- Join the data from the previous step

 #### Challenges

-It is well-known that data of blockchain is immutable, or is unchanged once
-"written down"
+- "Unreliable" Data

+In the first time the service run, for the same block range (1 to 10 for
+example), there are 100 records in the storage, while in the second time, there
+are 101.
+In the third time, there are 99 records.
+My point is that: since a
+blockchain's data is immutable, we expect the number to be stable, or the same
+every time, but we get different numbers each time.

+Diving deep into the problem, I found that the issue lie at the way data's
+returned by the blockchain's node.
+To be more specific, the nodes from NodeReal
+limit their data to 50,000 records, which caused the unreliability.

+### Marketplace Contract Events Indexing

+TODO

 ## Minh Phu Analytics